Educational Technology & Innovative Practices

 The AIU provides individualized support for districts in effectively and appropriately integrating technology into curricula and classroom instruction.
 This can be a team approach when appropriate, involving curriculum specialists, or other educational technology professionals with specific expertise to share.
 Services include: consultation during the exploration and planning phase as well as training during the implementation phase.
 Focus areas are: device integration (eg, iPad, Chromebook, Windows notebooks) in one-to-one and bring your own device (BYOD) implementations, and web-based instructional tools including apps, websites and resources.

 The AIU holds quarterly media coordinator role-alike trainings for district media specialists/librarians.
 Information on technology integration in schools is presented and discussed.

 The AIU’s Teaching and Learning staff provides training focused on the creation of courses using a learning management system, such as Blackboard, Canvas, or Schoology.
 The focus will be either an asynchronous or a blended environment.

 The Allegheny Intermediate Unit offers many professional development opportunities for technology integration and educational technology services.
-For more information on any of the above listings, please contact Jana Baxter or Kevin Conner.
+For more information on any of the above listings, please contact Jana Baxter.